 Dengue worldwide overview

-Since the beginning of 2025, over 4 million cases dengue cases and over 2500 dengue-related deaths have been reported from 101 countries/territories in the WHO Region of Europe (EURO), the Regions of the Americas (PAHO), South-East Asia and West Pacific Regions (SEARO and WPRO, respectively), in the Eastern Mediterranean WHO Region (EMRO) and in Africa.
+Since the beginning of 2025 and as of September 2025, over four million cases dengue cases and over 2 800 dengue-related deaths have been reported from 101 countries/territories in the WHO Region of Europe (EURO), the Regions of the Americas (PAHO), South-East Asia and West Pacific Regions (SEARO and WPRO, respectively), in the Eastern Mediterranean WHO Region (EMRO) and in Africa.

-In EU/EEA (excluding the outermost regions), Italy and France have reported autochthonous cases in 2025 (Seasonal surveillance of dengue in the EU/EEA).
-Cases have also been reported from the EU outermost regions.
+In EU/EEA (excluding the outermost regions) and as of 1 October 2025, 26 autochthonous cases have been reported in France in 2025 and four in Italy (Seasonal surveillance of dengue in the EU/EEA).
+Cases have also been reported from the EU outermost regions

 Three-month dengue virus disease case notification rate per 100 000 population, June-August 2025